 Fourth, Puerto Rico as a state of the union will serve a catalytic agent for Latin America investors and manufacturers and businesses to promote economic development not only in the new state but also in the 50 states of the Union.
 The Hawaiian experience when it entered the union should be revisited.
 Accepting a Hispanic state send a very strong message to Latin America that will neutralized “the open checkbook policy of China in the region with an annual market of more than $ 7 trillions dollars.

-The only road to the present crisis and quagmire of Puerto Rico is granting political equality to the 3.6 millions remaining American citizens!
+The only road to the present crisis and quagmire of Puerto Rico is granting political equality to the 3.0 million remaining American citizens!
+Look at the Hawaiian experience.
+When it joined the union in 1959 it had 440,000 people and in 2015 1,440,000.
+Only statehood will bring them back home.
 It’s time to move and take bold leadership on the future of Puerto Rico